-Therefore, in compliance with its core corporate values of professionalism, predictability, integrity, responsiveness, teamwork and transparency, the Commission is always guided by the principle to garner the widest possible range of views on the matter under consideration.
+In compliance with its core corporate values of professionalism, predictability, integrity, responsiveness, teamwork and transparency, the Commission is always guided by the principle to garner the widest possible range of views on the matter of the Revenue Requirement.

-The Commission will explain the basis for its decisions and factors influencing its position in any given matter through its published documents.
+The Commission hereby provides the basis for its decisions and factors that influenced its position in any given matter through its published documents.